theffapanda/MCC-Troubleshooting/README.md

 <h1>Connecting To Server (and other login issues)</h1>

 2025 Update: This MAY be caused by a timezone mismatch; be 100% sure your timezone is set properly on your PC before proceeding.
 Also ensure if you usually play on or off of a VPN that you turn your VPN on/off as appropriate.
 It can prevent you from logging in properly and breaks this process.

+**Download and run the .bat file in this repo to clear your cache / credential manager**.
+Step by step listed out below.

 Typical cause of this issue is an Xbox Session loop - basically the server cant confirm you’re logged in or not.
 A simple log in/out can resolve this in most cases.
 If a relog doesn’t resolve the issue for you, you can try clearing all of your XBL Session keys using the following steps.